ReatoFabio/The-Bollinger-Band-/README.md

 Overall, data is accessible and clean.
 We did some basic data quality check such as checking for na or null.

+New Library - Cufflinks is an interactive visualization library that binds the power of plotly with the flexibility of pandas.

 ---

 ## Analysis